opencv/opencv/modules/imgproc/doc/histograms.rst

 .. ocv:cfunction:: void cvReleaseHist( CvHistogram** hist )

-    :param hist: Double pointer to the released histogram
+    :param hist: Double pointer to the released histogram.

 The function releases the histogram (header and the data).
 The pointer to the histogram is cleared by the function.
 If ``*hist`` pointer is already ``NULL``, the function does nothing.